tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     you an amount higher than the last written settlement amount offered by Tigris Data before an arbitrator was selected, Tigris Data will pay to you the higher of: (a) the amount awarded by the arbitrator and (b) US$10,000.
-    The arbitrator’s award shall be final and binding on all parties, except (1) for judicial review expressly permitted by law or (2) if the arbitrator’s award includes an award of injunctive relief against a party, in which case that party shall have the right to seek judicial review of the injunctive relief in a court of competent jurisdiction that shall not be bound by the arbitrator’s application or conclusions of law.
+    The arbitrator's award shall be final and binding on all parties, except (1) for judicial review expressly permitted by law or (2) if the arbitrator's award includes an award of injunctive relief against a party, in which case that party shall have the right to seek judicial review of the injunctive relief in a court of competent jurisdiction that shall not be bound by the arbitrator's application or conclusions of law.
 Judgment on the award may be entered in any court having jurisdiction.

     20.8 **No Class Actions.** YOU AND TIGRIS DATA AGREE THAT EACH MAY BRING CLAIMS AGAINST THE OTHER ONLY IN YOUR OR ITS INDIVIDUAL CAPACITY AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.
-Further, unless both you and Tigris Data agree otherwise, the arbitrator may not consolidate more than one person’s claims, and may not otherwise preside over any form of a representative or class proceeding.
+Further, unless both you and Tigris Data agree otherwise, the arbitrator may not consolidate more than one person's claims, and may not otherwise preside over any form of a representative or class proceeding.

-    20.9 **Modifications to this Arbitration Provision.** If Tigris Data makes any substantive change to this arbitration provision, you may reject the change by sending us written notice within 30 days of the change to Tigris Data’s address for Notice of Arbitration, in which case your account with Tigris Data will be immediately terminated and this arbitration provision, as in effect immediately prior to the changes you rejected will survive.
+    20.9 **Modifications to this Arbitration Provision.** If Tigris Data makes any substantive change to this arbitration provision, you may reject the change by sending us written notice within 30 days of the change to Tigris Data's address for Notice of Arbitration, in which case your account with Tigris Data will be immediately terminated and this arbitration provision, as in effect immediately prior to the changes you rejected will survive.